Origins, history, style: everything you need to know about streetwear

 The streetwear influence is less obvious here.
 I start with a casual base, to which I add a patterned t-shirt and a pair of slightly worn sneakers for nonchalance.
 Mixed with a suede bomber and raw denim, the contrast offers an interesting result.
 The accessories finish dressing the silhouette.

-For those who would like to explore this style further, here are other looks to inspire you.
+For those who would like to explore this style further, here are some other looks to inspire you.

 Designer brands